fbpx

 • Did the user follow the CTA, visit the website, or otherwise convert based on the ad?

-Advertisement tracking remains the best method to measure campaign performance across all platforms.
 It also allows marketers to test different ads to see what products or phrasing work best for future campaigns.

 What Ad Tracking Can Track

-You probably work with several platforms for any campaign as a marketer.
 You might even receive data from each platform that provides a general overview of visits and clicks.

-Ad tracking software offers more in-depth insights.
 For example, you can run two spring break ads across all platforms and differentiate between the two so that you can see which performs better across each platform.

 Plus, it works across multiple channels, including Facebook ads, Google ads, emails and newsletters, and SMS campaigns.

-The goal of tracking ads and analyzing the data is to understand the sweet spot for conversions.
 You can use real-time, accurate data to determine how much to spend on each platform to get the best return on investment (ROI).

 Navigating Privacy Concerns, Ad Blockers, and iOS 14.5